Sahilamin219/Interview-Prepration/9min.md

 Zookeper - Kafka can not run without Zookeper.
 You can imagine this as a central entity that takes care of the brokers, topics, and partition assignment, leader election, basically all the metadata about the Kafka cluster.

+# Saga pattern
+This pattern can be used to deal with distributed transactions inside a microservice ecosystem.
+There are other well-known techniques like 2PC.
+While 2PC considered as single (distributed) commit, SAGA is a sequence of separate commits.

+## Happy path

+Let's suppose we have 2 microservices which are participating in a distributed transaction

+Microservice #1 executes a local transaction and puts an entity into a creating state.
+Microservice #1 publishes an event about it which is consumed by Microservice #2 Microservice #2 executes another local transaction and publishes an event about it Microservice #1 is interested about that event which was published by Microservice #2 Microservice #1 process it by moving the 1st step's entity into a created state

+## Unhappy path

+Microservice #1 executes a local transaction and puts an entity into a creating state Microservice #1 publishes an event about it which is consumed by Microservice #2 Microservice #2 executes another local transaction but it fails.
+It publishes a failure event Microservice #1 is interested about that event which was published by Microservice #2 Microservice #1 process it by executing a compensation action by moving the 1st step's entity into a failedCreating state

+### Choreography vs Orchestration
+In the previous example Microservice #1 and Microservice #2 knew what would be the next action after its local change.
+In other words they knew who should be informed about the transaction change.
+This type of coordination is called choreography.

+In case of orchestration there is a centralized place/subsystem which coordinates the participants.
+In other words each microservice should know only about the orchestrator.
+The orchestrator knows who should do what when a given event happens.